isontheline/pro.webssh.net/documentation/src/docs/index.md

     [Enroll to Beta Releases](/documentation/becoming-external-tester/) and reach the stars :sparkles:

 ## What about the name?
+The name sounds weird?
+Think twice!
+WebSSH is a NATIVE and LOCAL SysAdmin Toolbox with Privacy and Security in mind which ensure that no data will leave your device outside your own secure servers.

 As everybody knows, the "SSH" part means Secure Shell.
 But what about the "Web" part?

-Just because WebSSH terminal rendering engine is based on [Xterm.js](https://xtermjs.org/), a JS library :)
+Just because WebSSH terminal rendering engine is based on [Xterm.js](https://xtermjs.org/), a JS library running on your own device! :)

 Have a nice day :sunny: